yunlhan/ece486lab_latex/README.md

-#ECE 486 Control System Lab
+#ECE 486 Control Systems Lab

 *NEW for Fall 2014*